apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `auto_delete_after`: If not set to `0` then the queue will automatically delete once there have been no consumers, producers or messages on it for the configured number of seconds.
 Defaults to 300 if not set.

+* `max_enqueue_rate`: The maximum enqueue rate of the queue.
+Producers will be flow controlled once this enqueue rate is reached.
+If not set then it is disabled

+* `catchup_delivery_rate`: The message delivery rate (in bytes/sec) at which the queue enables a producer rate throttle to allow consumers to catchup with producers.
+The the consumers must also be stalling on message loading longer than they stall to deliver.
+If not set then the feature is disabled.

+* `catchup_enqueue_rate`:  The rate at which to throttle enqueues when consumers are catching up.
+Defaults to the rate configured in `catchup_delivery_rate`

 ##### Topics